TheAppgineer/roon-extension-generator/README.md

 ./build.sh
 out/roon-extension-hello-world/.reg/bin/docker_run.sh
 ```
-If the commands ran successfully then the Hello World extension should appear in the Extensions list within Roon.
+If the commands ran successfully then the Hello World! extension should appear in the Extensions list within Roon.
 It is just a displayed name, you cannot do anything with it.

 ## Detailed instructions
 The Extension Generator is a set of scripts, each script performs a specific task in creating, building and publishing an extension.

 ### The generator
-The generator creates an initial set of source files, providing a Hello World! extension in the form of a Docker image.
-This initial code base can then be extended with the required functionality.
+The generator creates an initial set of source files, this can then be extended with the required functionality.
 It can also be used on an existing code base to create the necessary source file for the creation of a Docker image.

 The generator is used once for a specific extension, either for the initial creation or for the conversion to a Docker image.

-The steps it take for using the generator are:
+The steps it takes for using the generator are:
 * Create a copy of the `settings.sample` file

 <p>